awsdocs/amazon-connect-admin-guide/doc_source/search-conversations.md

 # Search conversations analyzed by Contact Lens<a name="search-conversations"></a>

-After a call ends and the agent completes After Contact Work \(ACW\), Contact Lens analyzes and transcribes the recording of the customer\-agent conversation\.

 You can search the analyzed and transcribed recordings based on:
 + Speaker\.
 + Keywords\.